Puppy and dog behavior problems can cause even the most enthusiastic pet lover to become frustrated.

 There are many books, DVDs and videos that you can purchase to help with , but we have selected a few links to videos online that are hepful in teaching these commands.

-Here is a nice video that clearly explains how to reward dogs properly while training and teaches the Sit and Down commands.
+Here is a nice video that clearly explains how to reward dogs properly while training, and it focuses mostly on the Sit and Down commands.
 Start with this one and you will be on your way!
+You might even learn a little bit of Play Dead and Roll Over in the process.

 Here is another good video from the same trainer, Nancy Cusick of Austin Texas showing how to teach your dog the Come command.